 - Unlike existing gTLDs, the .bank domain will include an increased level of encryption (NIST Level 3 Encryption), which should decrease the risk of criminals redirecting customers to nonbanking websites, or stealing their PII or banking information.

-- Lastly, the .bank domain will have increased abuse monitoring and compliance enforcement to help ensure that only verified financial institutions will be able to use the domain.
+- Lately, the .bank domain will have increased abuse monitoring and compliance enforcement to help ensure that only verified financial institutions will be able to use the domain.
 An individual from each financial institution must be established as the point of contact to help verify their business status as a member of the banking community and to ensure compliance with the new domain requirements.

 Registrants who apply for the .bank domain will also be asked to agree to terms and conditions under the Acceptable Use Policy (AUP) and will be responsible for the usage of its domain at all times.